Prince Bagrat of Imereti

-Bagrat (ბაგრატი) (1741–1800) was a Georgian royal prince (batonishvili) of the Bagrationi dynasty of Imereti.
+Bagrat (ბაგრატი; 1741–1800) was a Georgian royal prince (batonishvili) of the Bagrationi dynasty of Imereti.
 He was the common ancestor of all male-line descendants of the kings of Imereti, surviving into the 21st century.

+Biography

-Prince Bagrat was a younger of King Alexander V of Imereti by his wife, Tamar née Abashidze.
+Prince Bagrat was a younger of King Alexander V of Imereti by his wife, Tamar Abashidze.
 He was, thus, a younger brother of King Solomon I of Imereti and an uncle of Solomon II, the last reigning monarch of Imereti.
-Prince Bagrat was married to Mariam (1741–1820), daughter of Prince Giorgi, Eristavi of Guria.
+Prince Bagrat was married to Mariam (1741–1820), daughter of Prince George, Eristavi of Guria.
 He had two children: